September 12, 2024

 Growing Problem

 More than 200,000 productive wells will reach marginal levels over the next 10 years.
-As their production declines, their emissions increase.
+As their production declines, their emissions will increase.
 In fact, the emissions intensity of an oil field doubles every 25 years.
-There are many reasons for this (old valves and transmission lines, methane venting due to the shut down of regional gas processing infrastructure, steam flooding, etc).
 At a certain point, the emissions are so great they outweigh any value created by the low and decreasing energy production.
 We must target these marginal wells as they continue to release high levels of methane into the atmosphere.

 ClimateWells is proud to zero in on marginal wells carbon credit projects as a necessary and impactful way to tackle emissions from U.S. oil and gas.